Electron and positron channeling and photon emission processes in boron doped periodically bent diamond: Acknowledgements

 \section{Acknowledgements}

 We acknowledge support by the European Commission through the N-LIGHT Project within the H2020-MSCA-RISE-2019 call (GA 872196) and the EIC Pathfinder Project TECHNO-CLS (Project No. 101046458).
 We also acknowledge the Frankfurt Center for Scientific Computing (CSC) for providing computer facilities We are grateful to Hartmut Backe, Werner Lauth, and Thu Nhi Tran Caliste for constructive discussions.
+We thank Werner Lauth for careful reading the manuscript.

 \textbf{Competing Interests.} The authors do not declare any conflicts of interest, and there is no financial interest to report.

 \textbf{Author Contribution.} \textbf{AVK:} Conceptualization; Rel-MD simulations; Analysis of the boron-doped diamond geometry and the results of atomistic simulations.
 Writing – review \& editing. \\ \textbf{AVS:} Project administration; Conceptualization; Analysis of the boron-doped diamond geometry and the results of atomistic simulations.
 Writing – review \& editing.